simrank3/SyriaTel_Customer_Churn_Analysis/README.md

 This analysis uses logistic models to determine what is causing customers to churn and possible preventative measures that taken.

 ## Data

-The dataset was taken from kaggle.com.
-It contains 3,333 records and has information on clients' accounts with SyriaTel.
+The dataset was taken from [kaggle.com](https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset).
+It contains 3,333 records and has information on customers who have/had accounts with SyriaTel.
 This includes minutes they have used, how many day/evening/international calls have been made, the number of times a customer has called customer service and if the customer has churned.
+These features will be help in determining if there is a pattern in customers that have churned versus customers that have not.

 ## Methods